 - African Violets

-This is not as simple a questions as it seems.
-Different references tend to list different plants, and there are species differences in tolerance as well.
-There are some plants listed above that are considered safe for herps to eat, but if you have a herbivore or omnivore, it is a good idea to double check any live plant choices against the toxic plant lists above.
-You can also see Kaplan's list of edible plants for guidance.
+This is not as simple a question as it seems.
+Different references tend to list different plants that might be safe for reptiles and amphibians.
+Additionally, tolerance and safety vary with each species.
+There are some plants listed above that are considered safe for reptiles and amphibians to eat, but if you have a herbivore or omnivore, it is a good idea to double check any live plant choices against a list of toxic plants.